 Staying physically active can support a healthy metabolism and combat fatigue.
 Aim for about 30 minutes a day five days per week.

 Additionally, minimize stress as much as possible, as it can also impact thyroid function.

 Your partner in health

-Managing hyperthyroidism is easier with a reliable pharmacy partner by your side.
+Managing hyperthyroidism or hypothyroidism is easier with a reliable pharmacy partner by your side.
 Our pharmacists can answer any questions you may have about treatment, and we offer free, same-day delivery and medication management tools like reminders and auto refills in our app.

 To learn more, reach out any time through secure in-app messaging or by phone at 1-800-874-5881.